-- (4) In subsection (3)- - pre-amended predecessor Ordinance (修訂前的《前身條例》) means the predecessor Ordinance that was in force immediately before it was amended by section 20(1) of Schedule 2 to the Companies (Amendment) Ordinance 2004 (30 of 2004).
+(4) In subsection (3) -

+"pre-amended predecessor Ordinance" (修訂前的《前身條例》) means the predecessor Ordinance that was in force immediately before it was amended by section 20(1) of Schedule 2 to the Companies (Amendment) Ordinance 2004 (30 of 2004).

-446. Nomination of reserve director of private company
+10.3 Nomination of reserve director of private company

-- (1) If a private company has only one member and that member is the sole director of the company, the company may by a resolution passed at a general meeting, despite anything in its articles, nominate a person (other than a body corporate) who has attained the age of 18 years as a reserve director of the company to act in the place of the sole director in the event of the sole director's death. - (2) The nomination of a person as a reserve director of a private company ceases to have effect if- - (a) before the death of the director in respect of whom the person was nominated- - (i) the person resigns as reserve director in accordance with section 455; or - (ii) the company at a general meeting revokes the nomination; or - (b) the director in respect of whom the person was nominated ceases to be the sole member and sole director of the company for any reason other than the death of that director. - (3) If the nomination of a person as a reserve director of a private company ceases to have effect under subsection (2), the company must deliver a notice to the Registrar in accordance with section 636(4). - (4) Subject to compliance with the conditions specified in subsection (5), in the event of the death of the director in respect of whom the reserve director is nominated, the reserve director is to be regarded as a director of the company for all purposes until-
+(1) If a private company has only one member and that member is the sole director of the company, the company may in general meeting, despite anything in its articles, nominate a person (other than a body corporate) who has attained the age of 18 years as a reserve director of the company to act in the place of the sole director in the event of the sole director's death.

+(2) The nomination of a person as a reserve director of a private company ceases to have effect if -

+- (a) before the death of the director in respect of whom the person was nominated - (i) the person resigns as reserve director in accordance with section 10.12; or - (ii) the company in general meeting revokes the nomination; or - (b) the director in respect of whom the person was nominated ceases to be the sole member and sole director of the company for any reason other than the death of that director.

+(3) If the nomination of a person as a reserve director of a private company ceases to have effect under subsection (2), the company must give notice to the Registrar in accordance with section 12.112(4).

+(4) Subject to compliance with the conditions specified in subsection (5), in the event of the death of the director in respect of whom the reserve director is nominated, the reserve director is to be regarded as a director of the company for all purposes until - whichever is the earlier.

-- (a) a person is appointed as a director of the company in accordance with its articles; or - (b) the reserve director resigns from the office of director in accordance with section 455, whichever is the earlier.
+- (a) a person is appointed as a director of the company in accordance with its articles; or - (b) the reserve director resigns from the office of director in accordance with section 10.12,

-- (5) The conditions specified for the purposes of subsection (4) are- - (a) that the nomination of the reserve director has not ceased to have effect under subsection (2); and - (b) that the reserve director is not prohibited by law nor disqualified from acting as a director of the company.
+- (5) The conditions specified for the purposes of subsection (4) are - - (a) the nomination of the reserve director has not ceased to have effect under subsection (2); and - (b) the reserve director is not prohibited by law nor disqualified from acting as a director of the company.

-447. Restriction on body corporate being director
+10.4 Restriction on body corporate being director

-- (1) This section applies to- - (a) a public company; - (b) a private company that is a member of a group of companies of which a listed company is a member; and - (c) a company limited by guarantee. - (2) A body corporate must not be appointed a director of the company. - (3) An appointment made in contravention of subsection (2) is void. - (4) Nothing in this section affects any liability of a body corporate under any provision of this Ordinance or the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
-32) if it-
+- (1) This section applies to - (a) a public company; - (b) a private company that is a member of a group of companies of which a listed company is a member; and - (c) a company limited by guarantee. - (2) A body corporate must not be appointed a director of the company. - (3) An appointment made in contravention of subsection (2) is void.

+(4) Nothing in this section affects any liability of a body corporate under any provision of this Ordinance if it - although it could not, by virtue of this section, be appointed as a director.

-- (a) purports to act as a director; or - (b) acts as a shadow director, although it could not, by virtue of this section, be appointed as a director.
+- (a) purports to act as a director; or - (b) acts as a shadow director,

-448. Requirement to have at least one director who is natural person
+10.5 Requirement to have at least one director who is natural person

-- (1) This section applies to a private company other than a private company that is a member of a group of companies of which a listed company is a member. - (2) The company must have at least one director who is a natural person.
+(1) This section applies to a private company other than a private company that is a member of a group of companies of which a listed company is a member.

+(2) The company must have at least one director who is a natural person.